-If entering Singapore from a Category 2 country, a blood titer test must be administered more than 30 days after the rabies vaccination for dogs and cats entering Singapore.
+If entering Singapore from a Category B country, a blood titer test must be administered more than 30 days after the rabies vaccination for dogs and cats entering Singapore.

-When entering Singapore from Category 3 and 4 countries, a blood titer test must be administered more than 30 days after rabies vaccination and within 6 months of export.
+When entering Singapore from Category C and D countries, a blood titer test must be administered more than 30 days after rabies vaccination and within 6 months of export.

 All rabies vaccinations must be kept current after the blood sample for the titer test is taken.

-Within 7 days of entry, a licensed veterinarian must complete the Veterinary Certificate for Singapore.
-The certificate must be endorsed by your State USDA office if your pet is traveling from the United States and by the local CFIA office if your pet is traveling from Canada.
-If not traveling from either of these countries, the health certificate must be endorsed by the governmental agency in your country responsible for the import and export of live animals.
+Within 7 days of entry, a licensed veterinarian in the origination country must complete the pet health certificate for Singapore.
+The certificate must be endorsed by the governmental agency in the origination country responsible for the import and export of live animals.

 Your pet's microchip number must be reflected on the health and rabies certificates.

-For category 1 countries, the health certificate must reflect that no cases of rabies have been reported in the country for at least six (6) months prior to date of export.
+For category A countries, the health certificate must reflect that no cases of rabies have been reported in the country for at least six (6) months prior to date of export.

-You must apply for a dog license as well as an import license from the the Agri-Food and Veterinary Authority (AVA) at least 30 days prior to your pet entering Singapore from any country.
+You must apply for a dog license as well as an import license from the the Animal and Veterinary Service (AVS) at least 30 days prior to your pet entering Singapore from any country.